AndyIbanez/andyibanez-com/content/posts/understanding-keypaths-swift.md

 KeyPaths are very powerful if you know how to use them.

 Second, KeyPaths enable us to do what's called *metaprogramming*.
-Megaprogramming is a concept in which a program uses another program as its data.
+Metaprogramming is a concept in which a program uses another program as its data.
 When it comes to KeyPaths, our apps themselves *are* their own data.
 This funky concept opens a lot of doors, and the best thing is, in Swift, it does in a very safe manner.
 Metaprogramming in Objective-C through KeyPaths is very possible, but as we said above, it doesn't have specialized `KeyPath` types, but rather it just uses KeyPaths as strings.

 One more important thing before we move in, `KeyPaths` can reference properties nested deeply in other objects.
 Consider the following example: